kubakubakuba/webeval/README.md

 - [x] Each user will only have the latest submission listed
 - [x] Basic app functionality Done?
 - [ ] Improve styling if need be
-- [ ] Implement admin panel
-- [ ] Users can view their last submissions (before it gets overwritten by new one of the same task)
+- [x] Users can view their last submissions (before it gets overwritten by new one of the same task)
+- [ ] User will see their best score and the their latest submission score in the leaderboard
+- [ ] Move qtrsvim into docker container, for security reasons

 ## Database structure (subject to change):